 Kirk acknowledges its not the most comfortable spot, but it has to do for now.
 Just yesterday the 22-year-old rapper, producer, and songwriter got back from a month on tour in Europe with his buds in Flatbush Zombies, and he gave up his lease on another place before he left.
 He got back in town yesterday “jetlagged beyond repair,” he says, and without a permanent place to live.
 Today, he’s waking up to the sounds of heavy machinery.
 That isn’t exactly the glamorous life you imagine of multi-platinum musicians, but that’s the reality of it.
 There are transitional days.

-Once he gets dressed and realises our interview isn’t going to be on video – which allows him to put away a backpack full of jewellery, and stop agonising over which chains to wear on camera – he settles into an excitable, slap-happy rhythm.
+Once he gets dressed and realizes our interview isn’t going to be on video—which allows him to put away a backpack full of jewelry, and stop agonizing over which chains to wear on camera—he settles into an excitable, slap-happy rhythm.
 He’s stoked about the time he’s spent in Europe, both now and on previous trips with Pro Era, the group of Brooklyn kids with whom he first rose to prominence a in the early part of this decade.
 He talks about those trips with the wide-eyed joy of college sophomore who’s just gotten back from a semester abroad, detailing mind-blowing raves and perspective shifting encounters with real life reminders of world history.
 “The architecture is like no other,” he says.
 “New York definitely has its culture and its swag, but it don’t got shit on the Gargoyles on the top of the towers in London and shit.”

-“It made me realise I can make something that everybody can relate to,” he says, clearly proud of its success.
+“It made me realize I can make something that everybody can relate to,” he says, clearly proud of its success.
 “I’ve never felt that type of energy.”

 Then all of a sudden that became his life.
 He made the decision not to go to college in order to focus on his craft.
 So far it’s paid off.
 “I never had a job in my life,” he says with an incredulous laugh.
 “I never made a resume.
 I don’t know how to do that shit.”